wethod/learning-center-source/content/settings/index.md

 For every quarter you can set a **status** based on how the discussion about that quarter's OKR is going:

 * _Draft_ if the OKR isn't completely defined yet
-* _Discussed_ if all objectives has been discussed and approved by your sponsor.
-From this step on, you can just edit KR's progress
+* _Discussed_ if all the objectives have been discussed and approved by your sponsor.
+From this step on, you can just edit the Key Results progress
 * _Checked_ if quarter ends and your sponsor positively evaluated your progress.
 In this step you are no more able to edit the quarter's OKR

 {{< img-center src="/uploads/2019/05/21/objective-quarter-status.png">}}